keremkocak5/PersonCrudAPI/README.md

 ### H2 Database

 This application uses in-memory H2 database.
+You may access H2 console, only if you alter "configure" method in SecurityConfig class.

 The column properties of Person table are as follows:

 ```
 PERSON